Robin Brett Parnes, MS, MPH

 The Human Genome Project was completed in 2003.
 The project was a scientific undertaking to identify all the genes in human DNA.
 It was done to assess specific genes to determine individual disease risk.
 Examples of genetic influences on cardiovascular risk that researchers studied included the following:

-However, while genetic and protein markers may identify enhanced CVD risk (and would allow for targeted prevention) further confirmation is required before widespread clinical use is indicated.
+However, while genetic and protein markers may identify enhanced CVD risk (and would allow for targeted prevention) further confirmation is required before widespread clinical use is appropriate.

 What is known is that CVD occurs more commonly in families with a positive family history of the condition.
 This means that your risk of CVD is increased if any of your immediate relatives, such as siblings, parents, or children, have or had heart disease, a